 However, since the message exchange is not performed by only two nodes, the security guarantee offered by the Diffie-Hellman protocol is not sufficient, especially in the presence of active attackers.
-The first type of attacks that can be launched by an active attacker is man-in-the-middle attacks.
-Such attacks are effectively prevented by the use of an authenticated version of the Diffie-Hellman exchange protocol that adds signatures computed over key shares.
+Man-in-the-middle attacks first are effectively prevented by the use of an authenticated version of the Diffie-Hellman exchange protocol that adds signatures computed over key shares.
 Indeed, no node can forge a network discovery request initiated by node N_s because it requires the private key of N_s .
-An authentic request by N_S can still be replayed by a malicious node.
-To mitigate this issue the classical solution consists in adding a timestamp.
-The use of timestamps requires time synchronization though and this is difficult to provide in opportunistic networks.
-Anyway a malicious node which replays a neighborhood discovery request cannot share a key with other nodes because it does not know the random number r_s .
-Furthermore, since nodes still answers several identical requests by processing them the same way (and by using the same Diffie-Hellman share), this does not create false security associations, therefore this attack is not critical from a security perspective.